Commissioners

 Yvette Lavery is the owner of consulting firm, Tionchar Global, where she manages strategic operations and public affairs campaigns for local, state and national clients and initiatives.

-Yvette’s passion is working with community programs advocating for health policy.
+Lavery’s passion is working with community programs advocating for health policy.
 As the founding executive director of the Patients Rights Action Fund, she led the non-profit organization in protecting the rights to autonomy and self-determination for patients, people with disabilities, elders, and people living in poverty.
 She initiated the first Orange County United Way public policy and advocacy program and worked with United Ways of California to help lobby legislators to approve and protect much-needed funding for families in need, including California’s Children’s Health Insurance Program.

-Yvette has worked with several First 5 funded programs, including Healthy Smiles for Kids of Orange County and the American Academy of Pediatrics.
+Lavery has worked with several First 5 funded programs, including Healthy Smiles for Kids of Orange County and the American Academy of Pediatrics.
 While at Healthy Smiles for Kids of Orange County, she created a mobile dental outreach program to serve children living in homelessness.

-Yvette earned master’s degrees from Harvard and Sciences Po-Paris, as well as a bachelor’s degree from USC.
+Lavery earned master’s degrees from Harvard and Sciences Po-Paris, as well as a bachelor’s degree from USC.
 She has a certificate in child development from Mt.
 San Antonio College.
 In 2018, she was an American Association of Political Consultants Top 40 Under 40 Awardee.
 She lives in Tustin with her husband and daughters.

 Susan McClintic